 - The report covers a detailed analysis of signs and symptoms, causes, risk factors, pathophysiology, diagnosis, treatment options, and classification/types of seasonal influenza based on several factors.

-- The report helps to identify the patient population, the unmet needs of seasonal influenza are highlighted along with an assessment of the disease's risk and burden.
+- The report helps to identify the patient population, and the unmet needs of seasonal influenza are highlighted along with an assessment of the disease's risk and burden.

 Table of Contents